michaelford85/mac-dev-playbook/full-mac-setup-mford.md

 These instructions assume that the playbook and ansible are installed on a remote linux machine.

-the default location for all necessary files in Dropbox is: `/Dropbox/My Documents/Macbook Ansible Restore`
+The default location for all necessary files in Dropbox is:
+- In the Dropbox GUI: `/Dropbox/My Documents/Macbook Ansible Restore`
+- On the target Mac: `{{ dropbox_local_path }}/My Documents/Macbook Ansible Restore`
+  - Where `{{ dropbox_local_path }}` is the path to the Dropbox folder on the target machine, that you should also specify in the `config.yml` file.

 ## Initial configuration of a brand new Mac